YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

         y = l(x, ps, st)
     ```

-- For node level problem, you can define the graph only once.
+- For node level problems, you can define the graph only once and forget it.
 The way to do it is to overload `initalgraph`:
     ```julia
         import NeuralGraphPDE: initialgraph
         g = rand_graph(5, 4, bidirected=false)